DePLOI: Applying NL2SQL to Synthesize and Audit Database Access Control: Background

 $\mathcal{P}$ describes a literal implementation of access control for a particular database.
 For example, in an SQL database, $\mathcal{P}$ is defined as a sequence of GRANT statements.
 However, such programs are not created in a vacuum.
 An access control \emph{policy} is a set of rules that specifies who should be given access to what resources.
 For example, an organization's regulatory posture may dictate who has access to data (e.g., only relevant doctors may view electronic health records).
 Or, an organization's security team may implement a particular minimal privilege strategy (e.g., only senior management can modify customer records).
 Whatever the reason, these decisions are described at a higher level of abstraction than $\mathcal{P}$.

+There are many formats in which access control policies may appear.
 SOC-2 compliance requires that access control policies be specified in an access control matrix~\cite{aicpa}.
 An access control matrix defines rows that are users (or groups) and columns that are data assets.
 The cells of this matrix specify the allowed operations of that user on the asset.
-Similarly, research institutions that work with identifiable information need to submit data management plans written in document form to institutional review boards and funding agencies~\cite{loyolaacp, nwpacp}.
-In general, access control policies are written in natural language or quasi-natural language (e.g., an access control matrix) by a database non-expert.
-To correctly implement such policies, one must determine which parts of the policy represent access control rules for the database, and which components of the database those parts refer to.
+As another example, research institutions that work with identifiable information need to submit data management plans written in document form to institutional review boards and funding agencies~\cite{loyolaacp, nwpacp}.

+In general, access control policies are written in natural language or quasi-natural language (e.g., a document containing loosely written access control matrices) by a database non-expert.
+To correctly implement such policies, one must determine which parts of the policy represent access control rules for the database, and to which components of the database those parts refer.
 This can require multiple rounds of communication between a policy expert and a database expert (e.g., a database administrator)~\cite{oreillych3, nistacguide, satoriacsteps, actemplate}.

-\subsection{Auditable Access Control}
+\subsubsection{Auditable Access Control}

-We have to compare two access control schemes $\mathcal{P}$, which is a scheme specified on the database in SQL, and $\mathcal{P}^*$, which is a scheme specified in natural language.
+Access control implementations must be audited to determine whether they comply with a given policy.
+This involves comparing two access control schemes $\mathcal{P}$, which is a scheme specified on the database in SQL (e.g., a list of GRANT statements), and $\mathcal{P}^*$, which is a scheme specified in natural language (e.g., an organization's access control policy document).
 Hereafter, we will refer to $\mathcal{P}$ as an access control ``implementation'' and $\mathcal{P}^*$ as an access control ``policy''.
 We fully understand that there is inherent imprecision in natural language and there might not exist an unambiguous $\mathcal{P}^*$; however, we scope our initial exploration of this problem in such a way to avoid such ambiguities.
 The main goal is to be able to check for compliance, or formally:

 \begin{definition}[Compliance] An access control implementation $\mathcal{P}$ is compliant against a policy $\mathcal{P}^*$ if and only if \end{definition}

 This definition states that every allowed SQL statement in $\mathcal{P}$ is also allowed in $\mathcal{P}^*$, or in other words, $\mathcal{P}$ is at least as restrictive $\mathcal{P}^*$.
 Many solutions have been developed that enable automated implementation and verification of access control policies.
 However, we will see that these come at the cost of restricting access control rules that can be expressed.